webcast/webcast.js/API.md

 Webcast.js API
 --------------

-The `webcast.js` involves several cutting-edge technologies and, thus, require a fairly modern browser.
+`webcast.js` involves several cutting-edge technologies and, thus, require a fairly modern browser.
 Here's a quick summary of the technologies required:

 * [WebSocket API](http://www.w3.org/TR/2011/WD-websockets-20110929/): This is the transport layer.
 It is readily available in most modern browsers.